saaskilahtij/my-functional-path/README.md

 The repository will be structured in a way that there will be a folder containing notes and any programs written both in Javascript as well as with Perl.

 Note: Notes can be cursed, as I respect note taking but additionally, I am a lazy note taker.
 For me, often a single word does the trick of firing neurons the right way, thus, this repository is mostly intended to be a reference rather than a learning resource.
+Additionally, it is a tough task to find good resources about learning clean functional programming with Perl and since I am only starting out with it, the programs can be unsophisticated.

 I am thrilled to step into the world of Perl, and functional programming!